 Our curriculum is not static.
-We enhance our equipment, furnishings, presentation and displays to reflect and celebrate the children's current learning and interests.
+We change our equipment, furnishings, layout, presentation and displays to reflect and celebrate the children's current learning and interests.
 It is based on a commitment to child-led, open-ended play, giving children the space and freedom to explore, create and make connections in their own learning.
-Our resources are organised so children can access them independently.
-We have workshops and a large outdoor space which children have free access to.
-The curriculum is designed with 2-, 3- and 4-year-olds in mind, allowing children to progress through a carefully planned sequence of skills and learning to support their development and opportunity to revisit and practice.
+Our resources are organised so that children can access them independently.
+We have workshops and a large outdoor space to which children have free access.

-1. Children take part in Core experiences at St Werburghs
+1. Children take part in key experiences at the Limes

-- To bake bread - To read our Core books - To tell their stories using the helicopter stories approach - To learn about the environment through gardening and composting - To make using wood - To participate in their community through visits out and visitors in.
+- To bake bread

+- To read our Core books

+- To tell their stories through Story Square

+- To learn about the environment through gardening and composting

+- To learn about their community through visits out and visitors in